 - Your dentist or hygienist may recommend salt water or chlorhexidine rinses.

 If the pocket that has formed is inaccessible to the dentist or does not heal during regular treatment, it may be necessary to gain access to the area to have it cleaned properly.
-Sometimes this is done by periodontal surgery, under local anaesthetic, when the gum is lifted back so the dentist can clean the area and then pop the gum back in place.
+Sometimes this is done by gum surgery (also known as periodontal surgery), under local anaesthetic.
+The gum is lifted back so the dentist can clean the area, and then pops the gum back in place.
 It is usually secured in place by a couple of wee sutures, and will then heal normally.

 Deep cleaning and other periodontal treatments can largely be avoided if you are careful with your cleaning.
 One of the ideas of having regular check-ups is to avoid such problems developing.
 Your dentist is a squeamish soul, who probably faints at the sight of blood.
 Therefore they’ll be more than happy to show you how to clean your teeth properly if you are unsure how to do it.
 You might think that this is like teaching your granny to suck eggs, but actually, my granny never sucked an egg in her life, and you’d be surprised how many people don’t know how.
 (To clean their teeth, silly!
 Not suck eggs!)
 If there are other areas in your life where you are unsure if you are doing things right, your dentist may not be the best person to ask, but certainly, they should know all about how to clean your teeth!

 For help and support with dental fears, phobia and anxiety, visit our community!